nginxinc/nginx-amplify-doc/amplify-guide.md

   * **NGINX Amplify Agent**

-  NGINX Amplify Agent is a Python application that runs on monitored systems.
+  The agent is a Python application that runs on monitored systems.
 All communications between the agent and the SaaS backend are done securely over SSL/TLS.
 All traffic is always initiated by the agent.

   * **NGINX Amplify Web UI**

-  The user interface accessible from all major browsers.
+  The user interface compatible from all major browsers.
 The web interface is accessible only via TLS/SSL.

   * **Backend** (implemented as a SaaS)

   The core system component, implemented as a SaaS.
-It encompasses scalable metrics collection infrastructure, a database, and the core API.
+It encompasses scalable metrics collection infrastructure, a database, an analytics engine, and a core API.

 <!-- /section:1 -->